fatih/sicp/notes.md

 # Chapter 1

+* The convention of placing the operator to the left of the operands is known as `prefix notation` or `prefix form`.
 * Looking at evaluation strategies: https://en.wikipedia.org/wiki/Evaluation_strategy
 * LISP useses applicative-order evaluation (also called call-by-value).
 There is also normal-order evaluation(called call-by-name).
 Applicative-order